BLENDED PROFESSIONAL CERTIFICATE PROGRAM:

 Fee: .

-All the participants who successfully complete Chief Technology Officer will recieve a Certificate of Completion from MIT Professional Education.
-Furthermore, the participants who complete the program recieve Continuing Education Units (CEUs)*.
+All participants who successfully complete the Chief Technology Officer program will receive a Certificate of Completion from MIT Professional Education.
+Furthermore, all participants who complete the program receive Continuing Education Units (CEUs)*.

 To obtain CEUs, complete the accreditation confirmation, which is available at the end of the course.
 CEUs are calculated for each course based on the number of learning hours.